Well, here’s a good example:

 Below (in Figure 4-6) there are several photos of the open learning spaces.
 There is considerable acoustic treatment throughout the school; “Class A” Absorption suspended ceiling everywhere.
 Additional 40mm high performing sound absorbing free hanging units and wall absorption.
-With heavy usage of absorbing and partitioning furniture which break up the spaces, scatter and reduce the sound energy and potential negative sound distractions.
+In addition, heavy usage of absorbing and partitioning furniture.
+These help to zone and break up the spaces, scatter and reduce the sound energy and potential negative sound distractions.

 A carefully designed layout, minimising the build up and spread of sound into connected zones

 See the architectural model below.
 There are few parallel wall surfaces between the class spaces which are acoustically zoned with partitions and the central utility blocks.